howhow2315/fastfetch-config/README.md

 This repository’s code and config are licensed under the MIT License (see `LICENSE`).

 > [!IMPORTANT]
-> The character inside `ascii/*` is my own.
-> You may redistribute it non-commercially, but you may not claim authorship.
+> The character inside `ascii/*` is my own and has its own license (see `ascii/AKIGOMI_LICENSE`.
+You may redistribute it non-commercially, but you may not claim authorship.